AuburnACM/auacm/docs/api.md

   }
 ]
 ```

+will correspond to a sample case where an input of 1 produces
+an output of 2, and a sample case where an input of 2 produces
+an output of 3.

 If any of the required fields are not supplied, the API will return with status
 code 400.
 If successful, the API will return a JSON object representation of